Microsoft Access Programmer In Peoria, AZ

 Question: Do You Work With SQL Server When The Data Has Outgrown The Old Access File?

 Answer: Yes.
 A common setup is to leave the Access side people already use in place and move the bigger tables and busiest lookups into SQL Server.
-That gives you cleaner backups and makes it easier for several people to work at the same time without the old file getting bogged down.
+Backups get simpler and several people can work at the same time without the old file grinding to a halt.

 Question: Can You Connect Access To Excel Exports, Shipping Files, Or Web Services?

 Answer: Yes.
 Getting a connection to work once is usually the easy part.
-The real job is making sure the columns land where they should, errors get logged, and a missing file does not wreck the morning.
-We do that with Excel tabs, shipping files, vendor exports, and web data.
+Getting the connection working once is not the hard part.
+What takes care is making sure columns land correctly, errors get logged, and a missing file does not wreck the morning.
+We do that across Excel tabs, shipping files, vendor exports, and external web data -- same approach each time.

 Question: What If The Original Developer Is Gone And Nobody Wants To Touch The Code?